nkane/nkane.github.io/_posts/2018-03-14-postmortem-ludum-dare-game-jam.markdown

 ![original-tiles-picture-0][original-tiles-0]
 ![original-tiles-picture-1][original-tiles-1]

 Next we standardized a basic tile map size and had it render out basic static rooms with corridors between the room.
 We then added another player rectangle that would be controlled by they player's input with no physics calculations.
-After we got that working we started to work on rectangluar collision for "walls".
+After player input was working correctly, we started to work on rectangluar collision for walls.
+The small blue rectangle in these screen shots represented the collision region for the player and the red rectangles were the walls that were passed the collision check.
+As seen in the second screen shot, collision was originally designed to be on the lower portion of the player, because we intended to have the game art be isometric.

 ![title-map-collision-picture-0][tile-map-collision-0]
 ![title-map-collision-picture-1][tile-map-collision-1]

+### On the Move

 ![movement-picture-0][movement-0]

 ![entity-collision-picture-0][entity-collision-0]

+### Finding a Path

 ![enemy-follow-picture-0][enemy-follow-0]
 ![enemy-follow-picture-1][enemy-follow-1]

+### Let there be Bullets!

 ![shooting-picture-0][shooting-0]